Preparation for your Plant Medicine Ceremony

 Contraindications

-(refer to the Medical Information section for more details)
+(refer to the Medical Information section below for more details)

-1. If you are uncertain about any contraindications or factors please ask.
+1. We encourage you to do your own research.
+If you are uncertain about any contraindications or factors please ask.

-2. If you have any personal concerns a meeting can be arranged prior in order to discuss.
+2. If you have any personal concerns please book a preparation call in order to discuss your needs further.

-4. If you're taking any natural supplements like mood enhancers that boost serotonin and dopamine please speak to us.
+5. If you're taking any natural supplements like mood enhancers that boost serotonin and dopamine please inform us, and taper off a week prior to ceremony.

 Food